pierretallotte/ctf-writeups/htb-jerry/README.md

 root.txt
 0[...SNIP...]e
 ```
 What a surprise!
 Both flags are here.
-No privelege escalation required for this machine!
+No privilege escalation required for this machine!
 ## Learning from other writeups
 ### Official writeup
 To scan the opened ports, `masscan` is used.
 Apparently, it is faster than `nmap`.
 It can be an idea to use it, specifically for a big network, not a single machine.
 In this writeup, MetaSploit is not used.
 This is interesting to see how to create a WAR file from scratch.
-It seems to be just a jsp page that is archived using the command `jar -cvf ../wshell.war *`.
-They use another post-exploitation tool: [SILENTTRINITY](https://github.com/byt3bl33d3r/SILENTTRINITY).
+It seems to be just a `jsp` page that is archived using the command `jar -cvf ../wshell.war *`.
+They use another post-exploitation tool: [`SILENTTRINITY`](https://github.com/byt3bl33d3r/SILENTTRINITY).
 Looking at the [video walkthrough](https://www.youtube.com/watch?v=PJeBIey8gc4), this is interesting to note how to intercept queries using `FoxyProxy` Firefox plugin and `BurpSuite`.
 Nothing essential for this box but still interesting to note.
-For the bruteforce, `hydra` is used and this tool has a `-C` option which can take a file where each line contains credentials on the format `user:pass`.
-This is the format of the wordlist `Passwords/Default-Credentials/tomcat-betterdefaultpasslist.txt` of SecLists.
+For the bruteforce, `hydra` is used, and this tool has a `-C` option which can take a file where each line contains credentials on the format `user:pass`.
+This is the format of the wordlist `Passwords/Default-Credentials/tomcat-betterdefaultpasslist.txt` of `SecLists`.
-Another interesting stuff with `hydra` is the use of the `HYDRA_PROXY_HTTP` to send all of the queries to `BurpSuite` and get the history in that tool.
+Another interesting stuff with `hydra` is the use of the `HYDRA_PROXY_HTTP` to send all the queries to `BurpSuite` and get the history in that tool.
 I bet it can work with `OWASP ZAP` too.
 `msfvenom` can be used to generate payloads in a bunch of different formats. `war` format is supported.
 Then, MetaSploit is used to run a multi handler exploit.
 It could be interesting to learn more about that in the future.
 ### 0xdf writeup
 The writeup is available [here](https://0xdf.gitlab.io/2018/11/17/htb-jerry.html).
 The "Beyond Root" section goes deeper inside the exploit generated by `msfvenom`.
 ### rana-khalil writeup
 The writeup is available [here](https://rana-khalil.gitbook.io/hack-the-box-oscp-preparation/windows-boxes/jerry-writeup-w-o-metasploit).
 He uses a home-made script [`nmapAutomator`](https://github.com/rkhal101/nmapAutomator) to automate the enumeration.
-This script uses `nikto` that I does not know: it is a vulnerability scanner looking for dangerous files and outdated server softwares.
+This script uses `nikto` that I does not know: it is a vulnerability scanner looking for dangerous files and outdated server software programs.
 This is interesting because this tool directly found that the manager was protected with default credentials `tomcat:s3cret`.
 ## Lessons learned
 I lost a lot of time because I considered that we cannot have the credentials for the manager.
 I think I should take more time in the information gathering to look at the existing tools to enumerate users, find credentials...
 It may be interesting to take a deeper look at the auxiliary tools of MetaSploit.
 It will be also interesting to look at the features of `nikto`.
-Then, to simplify the enumeration, I may use `nmapAutomator` but I prefer to not use it right now in order to continue to understand the tools that I am using.
+Then, to simplify the enumeration, I may use `nmapAutomator`, but I prefer to not use it right now in order to continue to understand the tools that I am using.